williamtran29/styleguides/ux-dev/pixel-perfection.md

 # Pixel Perfection

-Pixel perfection is regarded by some to be controversial ([meaningless](https://www.designernews.co/comments/222544) or [madness](http://blog.kylegawley.com/pixel-perfection-is-madness/) as described by some) in the sense that designs [are not rendered the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com/) in all browsers or devices.
+Pixel perfection is regarded by some to be controversial (either [meaningless](https://www.designernews.co/comments/222544) or [madness](http://blog.kylegawley.com/pixel-perfection-is-madness/)) in the sense that designs [are not rendered the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com/) in all devices.
 Nevertheless, with the right planning and process, it is possible to approach pixel perfection, for all practical purposes.

 #### Why Strive for Pixel Perfection?